 The rapid, intense response to essential amino acids can be merged with whey protein to achieve a more sustained response in a flavorful product.

 Moreover, there are some circumstances, such as before physical activity, in which the rapid absorption of amino acids makes them the preferable choice—especially if your goal is to increase exercise performance and improve muscle growth, body weight, and body composition.
+That's why Amino Co scientists created Perform, an Athletic Performance blend made up of free form amino acids and creatine for quick energy and optimal activation of muscle protein synthesis.

 In summary, both amino acids and high-quality proteins like whey protein can be useful as dietary supplements.
 And while a mixture of essential amino acids has many important advantages, the rather short period of stimulation is a limitation in some circumstances that can be mitigated by ingesting whey protein at the same time.